tinodevclumsy/tinodevclumsy.github.io/src/content/blog/git-1.md

 categories: ["Git"]
 ---

-# Git | How to Move Commits to a New Branch When Committed to Wrong Branch

 Sometimes you make the mistake of committing to the wrong branch while working.
 Here's how to resolve the situation when you should have created a new branch from `develop` but accidentally committed to `branch-a`.

 ## Example Situation